TrustTheVote-Project/VoteTrackerPlus/docs/UX/votes.pov.md

-Election day workflow from VOTES POV
+Election day workflow from VOTES POV - what the ballot experiences.

 # 1) Pre-election day (background)